sergiogrz/dataeng_udacity/3_spark_and_data_lakes/spark_aws.md

 }'
 ```

-Then, we have to grant Glue privileges on the S3 bucket, to allow our Glue job read/write/delete access to the bucket and everything in it.
+Then, we have to grant Glue privileges on the S3 bucket, to allow our Glue job to read/write/delete access to the bucket and everything in it.
 To do that, we have to indicate the AWS Resource Name (ARN) of our S3 bucket.

 ```bash